Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Results

 \subsubsection{Welfare losses with Euphemia - Impact of Non-Uniform Pricing}

-Euphemia maximizes welfare subject to linear and anonymous prices, which is different from unconstrained welfare maximization.
+Euphemia maximizes welfare subject to linear and uniform prices, which is different from the allocation problem (\ref{model:general}).
 In our analysis, the average daily welfare loss associated with Euphemia compared to the national configuration (without any network constraints) is 0.34\% -- or EUR 109,801.24 in absolute terms.
-This is comparable with previous estimate of 0.05\% as a relative loss \citep{Meeus.2009}.
-Disregarding market coupling, the cuts introduced by the Euphemia algorithm to get to linear prices do not deteriorate the outcome by a lot.
-After redispatch, Euphemia suffers an average daily loss of 9.2\% (or kEUR 3,683.24) in total costs compared to the nodal allocation rule.
+This is comparable with previous estimate of 0.05\% as a relative loss \citep{Meeus.2009}.\footnote{Note that the 0.05\% relative welfare loss does not correspond to the official Euphemia implementation, but to a simulation that considers block order restrictions \citep{Meeus.2009}.} Disregarding market coupling, the cuts introduced by the Euphemia algorithm to get to linear prices do not deteriorate the outcome by a lot.
+After redispatch, Euphemia suffers an average daily loss of 7.9\% (or kEUR 2,859.80) in total costs compared to the nodal allocation rule.
 We argue that the national, zonal, or Euphemia models differ only marginally in terms of allocation, and only a transition to a nodal allocation rule would substantially affect the average generation and redispatch costs.